-The PPB approach to budgeting, based on systems analysis in the private sector, goal was to increase the leverage of the secretary in relation to the individual armed services.
+The PPB approach to budgeting, based on systems analysis in the private sector, was applied by Robert S. McNamara, former president of Ford Motor Co., who was originally appointed by President Kennedy as secretary of defense.
+McNamara and his staff of "whiz kids" used systems analysis to compare alternative weapon systems.
+Their goal was to increase the leverage of the secretary in relation to the individual armed services.
 Before the Vietnam War escalated, McNamara was riding high.
 In 1965, President Johnson decided that because of his success, McNamara's approach should be applied not just in the defense sector but across the board in government.

-Ibid, p.
+18 Ibid, p.
 80